qjiangzhao/TEtrimmer/README.md

 - 📄**TEtrimmer_consensus_merged.fasta** - *TE consensus library file after de-duplication.*

-## Optional!!!
+## Optional!
+But highly recommended!
 Manual inspection of TEtrimmer outputs by provided GUI
-You can use this graphical user interface (GUI) tool to inspect and improve TEtrimmer generated TE consensus library.
+You can use the TEtrimmerGUI tool to inspect and improve TEtrimmer generated TE consensus library.
 This step is optional!
 TEtrimmer output can be used for genome-wide TE annotation directly.
-If you want to get a traditional manual-curation level TE consensus library, you have to perform this step.
+But if you want to get a traditional manual-curation level TE consensus library, you have to perform this step.

 ### Run TEtrimmerGUI by executable file